areebaka/neetcode-submissions/README.md

 **Understand → Solve → Explain → Move on.**

+### 🌀 Reality

+**Get stuck → Struggle → Fight for my life → Peek at the solution → Finally get it → Rewrite it in my own words → Pretend I was never stuck.**

 Trying to make my brain a little less scared of DSA, one problem at a time.

 ---